The hotelier’s ultimate guide to occupancy forecasting

 Improve resource allocation

-Build realistic financial/budget goals
+Build realistic financial and budget goals

 It’s also important to remember that hospitality industry forecasting isn’t static.
-Traveler behavior, booking windows, and market and economic conditions continue to shift.
+Traveler behavior, booking windows and market and economic conditions continue to shift.
 Regularly revisiting and refining forecasts ensures they remain relevant, accurate and useful as demand patterns evolve.

 Key takeaways